-This category may only be used for staffing costs for workers employed by the project partner(s).
-The costs of invoices submitted by self-employed professionals, including managers contracted by management companies, are considered third-party services (see §2.4 Third-party services).
+This category may only be used for staffing costs for workers who are on a project partner's payroll.
+Managers with a fixed pay (fiche 281.20) are also accepted as staffing costs.
+The costs of invoices submitted by self-employed professionals, including managers contracted by management companies, are considered third-party services.